nextauthjs/next-auth/www/docs/getting-started/example.md

 title: Example
 ---

-## Example project
+## Check out the example project

-The easiest way to get started is to clone the example Next.js application from the [next-auth-example](https://github.com/iaincollins/next-auth-example) repository and to the instructions in the [README](https://github.com/iaincollins/next-auth-example/blob/main/README.md).
+The easiest way to get started is to clone the [example application](https://github.com/iaincollins/next-auth-example) and follow the instructions in the [README](https://github.com/iaincollins/next-auth-example/blob/main/README.md).

 You can find a live demo of the example project at [next-auth-example.now.sh](https://next-auth-example.now.sh)

 ## Adding NextAuth.js to an existing project

-*The examples code below shows how to add authentication with NextAuth.js to an existing Next.js project.*
+*The example code below shows how to add authentication to an existing Next.js project.*

 ### Add API route

-To add NextAuth.js to a project, first create a file called `[...nextauth].js` in `pages/api/auth`.
+To add NextAuth.js to a project create a file called `[...nextauth].js` in `pages/api/auth`.

 ```javascript title="pages/api/auth/[...nextauth].js"
 import NextAuth from 'next-auth'